letuanhai/filebrowser.koplugin/README.md

 ---

-This code is primarily based on [syncthing.koplugin](https://github.com/arthurrump/syncthing.koplugin), which is itself primarily based on [SSH.koplugin](https://github.com/koreader/koreader/tree/master/plugins/SSH.koplugin), available under the [AGPL-3.0 license](https://github.com/koreader/koreader/blob/master/COPYING).
+This code is primarily based on [syncthing.koplugin](https://github.com/arthurrump/syncthing.koplugin), which is itself primarily based on [SSH.koplugin](https://github.com/koreader/koreader/tree/master/plugins/SSH.koplugin), all of which are available under the [AGPL-3.0 license](https://github.com/koreader/koreader/blob/master/COPYING).